sedited

 The following sections might be updated with supplementary metadata relevant to reviewers and maintainers.

-#25665 (refactor: Add util::Result failure values, multiple error and warning messages by ryanofsky)
+#25665 (refactor: Add util::Result failure types and ability to merge result values by ryanofsky)

 If you consider this pull request important, please also help to review the conflicting pull requests.
 Ideally, start with the one that should be merged first.